Mind of Mystikal

-Mind of Mystikal is a re-release of the debut studio album by New Orleans–based rapper Mystikal.
-It was released on October 10, 1995, by Jive Records and Bertelsmann Music Group.
-The album was certified Gold in 1998.
+Mind of Mystikal is a re-release of the debut studio album by American New Orleans–based rapper Mystikal.
+It was released on October 10, 1995, through Big Boy/Jive Records.
+Recording sessions took place at Sound Services Studio and at Precise Recordings Studio.
+Produced by Leroy "Precise" Edwards, it features guest appearances from the Boot Camp Clicc and Black Menace.